-- Master of Science in Early Childhood Education (Nursery Grade 3)

-- Master of Science in Elementary Education (Grade 1 Grade 6)

-- Master of Science in Secondary Education (Grade 7 Grade 12) focused on one of the following areas:
+- Master of Science Degree in Early Childhood Education (Nursery-Grade 3) - Master of Science Degree in Elementary Education (Grade 1-Grade 6) - Master of Science in Secondary Education (Grade 7-Grade 12) focused on one of the following subject areas:

-- Biology

-- o English

-- o Environmental Earth Science

-- History/Social Studies

-Mathematics

-(The Master of Science degrees in Early Childhood Education, Elementary Education and Secondary Education prepare students for Connecticut teacher certification recommendation.)
+Biology English Environmental Earth Science History/Social Studies Mathematics (The Master of Science degrees in Early Childhood Education, Elementary Education and Secondary Education prepare students for Connecticut teacher certification recommendation.)

-Master of Science in Educational Studies

-(The Master of Science degree in Educational Studies is an advanced degree for those currently certified to teach or with teaching experience.)

-• Master of Science in Educational Technology
+- Master of Science in Educational Studies (The Master of Science degree in Educational Studies is an advanced degree for those currently certified to teach or with teaching experience.) - Master of Science in Educational Technology